madhavkosi/designPatterningolang/basic/statusCode.md

      - POST: The resource describing the result of the action is transmitted in the message body.
    - **201 Created:** The request has been fulfilled, resulting in the creation of a new resource.
    - **204 No Content:** The server successfully processed the request and is not returning any content.
+   - **202 Request Accepted:** The server has accepted the request but has not yet processed it.

 3. **3xx Redirection:**
    - **301 Moved Permanently:** The resource requested has been permanently moved to a new URL.